yehudasa/rgw-object-broker/README.md

 - For each new Service Instance Credential, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
 - Deleting a Service Instance destroys the associated bucket.
 - Deleting a Service Instance Credential deletes the secret.
 Nothing is done on the broker side.
 This is because the broker does not perform any actions on Bind, so there is nothing to undo.

 ### Limitations

-// TODO
+- Auth:  The S3 api implementation (Gluster-Swift) does not enforce any authentication / authorization.
+Each new bucket, regardless of the *Namespace* of its *ServiceInstance*, is accessible and mutable by anyone with the coordinates of the S3 server.

+- Flat Bucket Hierarchy:  Gluster-Swift's S3 implementation allows for nested buckets.
+However, we have written the CNS Object Broker utilizing the minio-go S3 client, which has no concept of nested buckets.
+This results in an artificially flat bucket hierarchy.

 ## Installation